 READING THE FOLLOWING INSTRUCTIONS IS A REQUIREMENT TO RECEIVE YOUR NUMBER WHICH WILL BE MAILED TO YOU.
 AFTER YOU READ THIS RESPOND TO ME WITH YOUR CURRENT MAILING ADDRESS WHERE YOU RECEIVE MAIL.
 IMMEDIATELY, DON’T WAIT.
 FAILURE TO DO SO TELLS ME YOU DIDN’T READ THE INSTRUCTIONS.
-NO MORNING PICKUP!!
+NO MORNING PICKUP OF NUMBERS.
 RESPECT THE REASON FOR THIS.
 WE ARE PRACTICING PROPER DISTANCING WITH THE CURRENT INCREASE IN DELTA VARIANT.

 1) CHECK IN and DROP BAG DROP OFF is 5:30 to 6:00 a.m. at the Sam Owen Fire Station, Hope ID

 From Sandpoint take Hwy.
 200 East past Hope approx. 2 miles.
 You will see the Sam Owen Fire Station on your left.
 (Old Sam Owen Road).
 From Montana come up Hwy 200 through Clark Fork towards Hope and in approx. 8 miles you will see the Fire Station on your right.

 Volunteers will check you in and take your drop bag.
 Drop bags should have the food you like for the event as we will have limited items at the Aid Station.
 I suggest a 2 ½ gallon or gallon zip lock bag clearly marked with NAME AND RACE NUMBER.

 CHECK IN VOLUNTEERS WILL THEN DIRECT YOU TO THE START.